 Marlene McCarty’s studio is in a converted factory near Brooklyn’s Gowanus Canal.
 Entering the bright, airy space, you notice a charcoal drawing that says: “DON’T LOOK UP MY SKIRT UNLESS YOU MEAN IT.”
-Salvaged from Hurricane Sandy, the piece, which reads powerfully through its damage, is emblematic for the artist.
-Throughout McCarty’s gutsy career, she’s been creating work that is ironic, sexual, and in-your-face, and she’s got the resiliency to keep doing that work despite acts of God and unanticipated setbacks.
+Salvaged from Hurricane Sandy, the piece, which has somehow survived the damage, is emblematic for the artist.
+Throughout McCarty’s career, she’s been creating works that are ironic and in-your-face, and the drawing is evidence that she’s in for the long haul; that she can weather an unanticipated setback.

 McCarty, a clinical associate professor in the Department of Art and Art Professions, grew up in Lexington, Kentucky and studied at the University of Cincinnati, College of Design, Architecture and Art, and Schule für Gestaltung, Basel Switzerland.

 In the 1980s, as a member of the AIDS activist collective, Gran Fury, she created work that used the language of advertising to put pressure on politicians and bring the gay and lesbian community into mainstream consciousness.
 In the 1990s, she made large pencil and ballpoint pen drawings of young female killers.

 A recent retrospective of McCarty’s drawings at RHA in Dublin, featured her portraits of humans and gorillas in loving embrace.
 Reviewing McCarty’s 2010 retrospective at 80 WSE in 2010, Holland Carter of The New York Times praised the work for its “virtuosic not-niceness.”

 McCarty’s work is in the collection of major institutions including MoMA, the Brooklyn Museum, and MoCA Los Angles.
 She teaches BFA and MFA students in Steinhardt’s studio art program.